abs2000/ROS_Beginner_Teaching_Materials/Installing Linux.md

 **Key functions:**
 * You will notice that there is a series of 3 parrallel lines in the top left corner of the box this document is in.
 Press this to easily navigate through the document to the sections you need.
+* if you are on a computer simply click on the clipboard to the right of the code box, after hovering over it, to copy the contents.
+This will be handy in the next parts of this guide.
 * other than the above there isn't much more that can be explained simply in this document, so instead here are 3 links that will help you understand and use GitHub easily. **It isn't necessary to go through these to understand the guide, but the links are here to give you a better understanding of Git and GitHub if you need it.**
     * Firstly, [Gihub's 'Github guide'](https://guides.github.com/activities/hello-world/).
 This will give a good idea of what Github is about, and how to use it.
     * [Microsoft intro to Git](https://docs.microsoft.com/en-us/learn/modules/intro-to-git/) This is a guide for git made by microsoft.